 Our safety, security and privacy are in jeopardy in the Technojungle.
 How does this happen?

 During the pandemic, everyone across the world learned about protection.
-We needed to learn about social distancing, hand washing and sanitizing, shuttering, lockdown, self-isolating, self-quarantine, and vaccination, among other ways to avoid infection by the coronavirus which causes SARS CoV-2, commonly known as COVID-19.
-We have seen our media curated to censore information that was considered unsuitable, and even a conspiracy theory, to protect the public.
-The pandemic seemed like a new kind of jungle—it changed the world into a new kind of jungle.
+We needed to learn about social distancing, hand washing and sanitizing, shuttering, lockdown, self-isolating, self-quarantine, and vaccination, among other ways to avoid infection by the coronavirus called SARS CoV-2 which causes the illness COVID-19.
+We have seen our media curated to censor information that was considered unsuitable, and even a conspiracy theory, to protect the public.
+The pandemic seemed like a new kind of jungle—it changed the world into this new kind of jungle.
 As the world changed, drastic emergency measures were taken to increase protection.
 We learned about PPE (personal protective equipment) and mask wearing.
 As we have been discussing, we live in two worlds, physical and virtual, and there are certainly dangers in the online Technojungle.
 Today in a mainline social media feed I saw an article stating that Canadian Prime Minister Trudeau was getting wealthy trading Bitcoin.
 This was obviously not true, but represented yet another astonishingly clever scam using the cryptocurrency called Bitcoin.
 While this does not necessarily present a life-threatening danger, other dangers do.
 For example, children who are lured to meet a sexual predator.

 Can we protect ourselves in the Technojungle?
 Is it possible to begin to minimize some of the information that you leave in the Technojungle?
 This should be an important endeavour we take on as a long-term discussion and effort.
 The Internet is often called the Wild, Wild, West of the digital world and that notion, in part, eventually lead me to the idea of calling it, and our entire world of technology, the Technojungle.
 Some portions of cyberspace seem civilized, some not very civilized and not well protected.
 We are often told that we have safety and security in a particular online situation, but I still wonder.
 How civilized and protected do you feel in the Wild West of a Technojungle?
 How safe and secure to you feel?
 Are there situations that particularly concern you?